Amy Davies aims to settle the question once and for all: smartphone vs digital camera. Which is better for photographers and videographers?

 Smartphone vs Digital Camera: Convenience

-One of the oldest adages in photography is that the best camera is the one you have on you.
-As such, you can see the innate of advantage of a camera that you’re pretty much guaranteed to always have on you – and have immediately accessible.
-Inspiration to shoot can hit at any time, as can the perfect light, and even if you’re someone who’d always rather use your camera, a smartphone shot is invariably better than no shot at all.
+It is an old adage in photography that the best camera is the one you have on you.
+There’s irony in this as nobody predicted that we’d all one day carry around a decent camera as a part of our phone.
+Inspiration to shoot can hit at any time, as can the perfect light, and even if you’re someone who’d always rather use your camera, a smartphone shot is better than no shot at all.

 Of course, smartphones don’t have it all completely their own way.
 There are some advantages to having a device that’s dedicated to shooting and shooting only – you’re never going to run down your camera’s battery by watching YouTube or scrolling TikTok.
 Overall, however, there’s a lot to be said for a high-quality camera that slips into a pocket.